ICJIA/icjia-i2i-nuxt3/content/about.md

-  groups by strengthening their capacity in the following dimensions capacity building services vision and impact governance and leadership program delivery resource generation internal operations and management evaluation and learning strategic relationships program history challenge throughout the state of illinois thousands of organizations work directly with communities and individuals while struggling with capacity historical disinvestment continues to plague grassroots organizations leaving them vulnerable and at risk of dissolving these groups will benefit from additional support to address their fundamental challenges and organizational needs i2i supports grassroots organizations and community groups committed to changing the circumstance of violence in their communities i2i will be a resource for these partners to ensure that their capacity is increased and assist them on a path to sustainability program approach i2i will use an evidence informed approach designed to address the comprehensive needs of organizations each step in the process will address specific needs to strengthen the organization s infrastructure program organizations the participating organizations will receive training i e webinars workshops in person consultation etc on various topics to strengthen their organization s infrastructure cohorts will be announced in january 2023 "
+  groups by strengthening their capacity in the following dimensions capacity building services vision and impact governance and leadership program delivery resource generation internal operations and management evaluation and learning strategic relationships program history throughout the state of illinois thousands of organizations work directly with communities and individuals while struggling with capacity historical disinvestment continues to plague grassroots organizations leaving them vulnerable and at risk of dissolving these groups will benefit from additional support to address their fundamental challenges and organizational needs i2i supports grassroots organizations and community groups committed to changing the circumstance of violence in their communities i2i will be a resource for these partners to ensure that their capacity is increased and assist them on a path to sustainability program approach i2i will use an evidence informed approach designed to address the comprehensive needs of organizations each step in the process will address specific needs to strengthen the organization s infrastructure program organizations the participating organizations will receive training i e webinars workshops in person consultation etc on various topics to strengthen their organization s infrastructure cohorts will be announced in january 2023 "
 draft: false
 navigation: true
 path: /about